389ds/389ds.github.io/docs/389ds/howto/howto-ssl-update.md

 Your organisation or site may have requirements around SSL/TLS protocols in use, and/or the ciphers presented by services.
 You must contact other groups and users to determine the requirements you should follow.
 If not such requirements are provided (we hope this is the case!) we recommend that you use the defaults here.

-Note down the requirements, and have them avaliable as needed.
+Note down the requirements, and have them available as needed.

 Again, if at all possible, attempt to use the "default" settings the 389 Directory Server provides.
 We regularly assess and upgrade the defaults to ensure that deployments are always following good practice.
 This means less work for you as the Administrator!

 Deploy the settings
 -------------------

-This step will not actually enable SSL/TLS, but lays our the ground work for it.
+This step will not actually enable SSL/TLS, but lays out the ground work for it.

 In dse.ldif cn=config, there are two objects that control encryption for the system.